St George's Church, Macclesfield

 St George's Church is a former church in High Street, Macclesfield, Cheshire, England.
 It is recorded in the National Heritage List for England as a designated Grade II listed building.

 History

 St George's was built originally as an independent church in 1822–23.
 In 1834 a chancel was added; by this time it had come under the care of the Church of England.
 During the 20th century it was declared redundant, and has since been converted into offices.
-When in use as a church, it could seat 1,000 people.
+When in use as a church, it could seat 1,000 people & frequently did at Sunday evening concerts featuring local choirs..Guest artists sometimes appeared including.
+Kathleen Ferrier in 1947 just before she became world famous.

 Architecture

 The former church is constructed in brick with stone dressings and is roofed in Welsh slate.
 It has a rectangular plan of seven by three bays, and is externally expressed as two storeys.
 Its architectural style is Neoclassical.
 At the entrance front is a projecting stone portico consisting of a plain entablature carried on four Tuscan columns, above which is a Venetian window in a stone architrave.
 The portico leads to a pair of doors, each with a radial fanlight, and between them is a 16-pane sash window.
 At the summit of the entrance front is a gable.
 The bays at the front and sides of the church are separated by brick pilasters that curve at their tops to form arched recesses.
 In each recess is a round-headed window in the upper tier, and a flat-headed window in the lower tier, all of them being sash windows with 30 panes.
 At the rear is a second Venetian window with a plaque flanked by lunettes above it.
 Despite the interior having been converted into offices, the gallery has been retained.
 It is U-shaped, and carried on fluted iron piers.